ellathomson/CMEPractice/README.md

 ## *&#964;*-leaping

 Practice incorporating *&#964;*-leaping into the ssa to facilitate efficient simulation for larger and/or more complicated systems.
 Different schemes for *&#964;* generation were tested and compared.
+These schemes were taken from Cao et al (2006).